Plastic Pollution Talks: The Key Sticking Points - UrduPoint

 Will the treaty create overarching global rules that bind all nations to the same standards, or allow individual countries to set their own targets and goals?

-This is likely to be another key sticking point, with the European Union warning "A treaty in which each party would do only what they consider is necessary is not something we are ready to support".
+This has been another sticking point, with the European Union initially warning that "a treaty in which each party would do only what they consider is necessary is not something we are ready to support".

 On the other side are nations who argue that differing levels of capacity and economic growth make common standards unreasonable.

-"There shall not be any compliance regime," reads language proposed for the treaty by Iran.
+"There shall not be any compliance regime," reads language proposed during negotiations by Iran.

-Instead, it urges an "assessment committee" that would monitor progress but "in no way" examine compliance or implementation.
+Instead, it has urged an "assessment committee" that would monitor progress but "in no way" examine compliance or implementation.

 Recent Stories